samsquire/blog/README.md

 I'm a devops software engineer with skills in Python, Java, Javascript, Terraform and C.

-Some highlights of what I am building:
+Some highlights of what I am building: My blog is underneath this table.

 |Project|Description|Link|
 |---|---|---|